Table of contents

 Heat Pumps

-Using renewable energy sources, heat pumps significantly reduce a home's carbon footprint.
-They offer a cleaner alternative to gas boilers, aligning with the UK's goals for reducing greenhouse gas emissions.
-Various government incentives and environmental programs support the transition to heat pumps, making them an attractive option for eco-conscious homeowners.
+By using renewable energy sources, heat pumps greatly reduce a home's carbon footprint.
+They offer a cleaner alternative to gas boilers, supporting the UK's goals for reducing greenhouse gas emissions.
+Various government incentives and environmental programmes support the transition to heat pumps, making them an attractive option for eco-conscious homeowners.

 Gas Boilers